-I am pleased to submit the fiscal year 2023 Annual Comprehensive Financial Report (Annual Report) of the Civilian Employees' Retirement System of the Police Department of Kansas City, Missouri (Retirement System).
-The Annual Report intends to provide our members and other stakeholders with detailed information about the Retirement System's financial, actuarial, and investment operations.
+I am pleased to submit the fiscal year 2024 Annual Comprehensive Financial Report (Annual Report) of the Civilian Employees' Retirement System of the Police Department of Kansas City, Missouri (Retirement System).
+The Annual Report is a comprehensive document intended to provide our members and other stakeholders with detailed information about the Retirement System's financial, actuarial, and investment operations.

-The Retirement System was created in 1965 by the Missouri General Assembly to provide retirement and disability benefits for civilian members of the Kansas City, Missouri, Police Department and survivor benefits for their spouses.
+The Missouri General Assembly created the Retirement System in 1965 to provide retirement and disability benefits for civilian members of the Kansas City, Missouri Police Department, and survivor benefits for their spouses and children.
 A nine-member Board of Trustees comprised of elected and appointed members governs the Retirement System.